FAQ

 Market participants can submit buy or sell orders within the day-ahead market until the deadline for submission at 12:00 (noon) of the calendar day preceding the trading day.

-Yes, in this case the Short-Term Market Participant will be informed via relevant notification or via banner published in the XMtrade®/ISOT
+Yes, in this case the Short-Term Market Participant will be informed via relevant notification in the XMtrade®/ISOT.

 Order matching is done using the day-ahead market algorithm.
 The organisation of order matching by the daily market algorithm depends on the matching mode.
-A description of the daily market algorithm depending on the matching mode is described in the Operating Rules in Annex 1.
+A description of the daily market algorithm depending on the matching mode is described in the Operational Order in Annex 1.
 Trading on the daily market platform is based on the principle of implicit auction.

 More in-depth description is described in the document Description of the function of the EUPHEMIA order matching algorithm, which is published on the OKTE, a.s. website in the Documentation section.